-High glycemic index foods are not associated with increased hunger
+High glycemic index foods Vs Hunger

 For weight loss, the claim that high GI foods are to be avoided arises because increases in blood glucose and insulin results in a subsequent crash of blood glucose supposedly increasing hunger.
 Evidence exists to support this claim; however, one meta-analysis would describe that the GI of a meal does not affect subsequent energy intake (1).